03/12/2022

 Attend our popular monthly history lectures at St. James UCC in Lovettsville.
 Visit us online to see the upcoming schedule of lectures at www.LovettsvilleHistoricalSociety.org.

 The Lovettsville Historical Society & Museum also publishes a free monthly email newsletter with feature articles pulled from the scrapbooks in our museum's archives, plus announcements of upcoming local history lectures, and events of local interest.
 Don't miss out on the fun!
-Email [email protected].org and ask to be added to our e-Mailing List.
+Email [email protected] and ask to be added to our e-Mailing List.

 Support the mission of the Lovettsville Historical Society & Museum to protect and preserve the history and heritage of Lovettsville, the German Settlement, and our unique corner of Loudoun County, Virginia.
 Use the handy DONATE button at the top of our page at https://www.facebook.com/LovettsvilleHistoricalSocietyAndMuseum/